 In 2013 Griz (my Norwegian Elkhound mix) and I moved to from Montana USA to Alberta Canada.
 Which would be a lot less impressive sounding without the international border, it’s about a ten hour drive with stops.
 I moved for a job in the Diocese of Edmonton and fell in love with Canada, both for the socialized healthcare and the ease of finding decent tea.
-Also I met and married my husband then we adopted two cats and bought a house.
-I have many opinions about immigration and slight anxiety about government paperwork these days.
+It is also where I met and married my husband then we bought a house and adopted two cats.
+(I have many opinions about immigration and slight anxiety about government paperwork these days.)

 The sermons posted here have been preached in different locations, to different congregations, and increasingly over a long period of years.
 Insofar as any one sermon can, I hope that in them I have done the work of attempting to share the Good News of God in Christ for the people who heard them then and now.
 What I write here is not on behalf of my parish, diocese, or denomination.